learn-co-curriculum/dsc-data-science-env-setup-v2-1/README.md

 * If you get a message - ModuleNotFound ipynb, firstly make sure you activated the conda environment - run `conda info --envs` and make sure there is a star next to the learn-env which denotes that you're running that environment.
 If not, try re-running the command to activate the environment.
 If you are in the right environment and still get that error, try running `pip install ipynb`.
 It may fix the issue.
 * If you get a failure running the test "test_conda_environment_activated", after checking that you have activated the conda environment, try running `pip install obscure`.
 Again it should fix the issue with the test.

-## Congratulations!

-Congratulations!
-If you've gotten this far and everything has worked, you have a great baseline setup for working as a professional data scientist!

 # Testing Your Installation

 The cell below is used by our tests to make sure they're working correctly.